Anti-Inflammatory Diet Plan →

 • Carrot/Vegetable “Rice”– Rice your carrots and finely dice the broccoli before starting to make the carrot rice nasi goreng.
 Simply pulse in blender or food processor then mix together and set aside.

-1. Add 1- 2 tbsp oil to a large frying pan or wok and place on medium high heat.
+1. Add 1- 2 tablespoon oil to a large frying pan or wok and place on medium high heat.
 Add the spicy mix-in vegetables and stir fry on medium high heat until fragrant.
 About 1 -2 minutes.

 2. Next, add the minced sausage and continue stir frying on medium high until flavors combine or are cooked through, about 3-5 minutes.